Learn ›

 6. Ignoring Drug Interactions

 CBD is metabolized by the same liver enzymes (cytochrome P450) that process many common veterinary medications.
-If your dog is on NSAIDs, phenobarbital, corticosteroids, or other medications, CBD can potentially alter how those drugs are metabolized.
-This doesn’t mean you can’t use CBD, but it does mean your vet needs to be involved in the dosing plan.
+If your dog is on any other medications, CBD can potentially alter how those drugs are metabolized.
+This doesn’t mean you can’t use CBD, but it does mean your vet needs to be involved in the serving size plan.

 7. Choosing the Wrong Product Strength

-Using a 300 mg bottle for a 90 lb dog on a pain protocol means you’re going through a bottle every 4–5 days and paying a premium per milligram.
-Conversely, using the 2400 mg bottle for a 10 lb cat makes precise dosing nearly impossible because the individual drops are too concentrated.
+Using a 300 mg bottle for a 90 lb dog means you’re going through a bottle every 4–5 days and paying a premium per milligram.
+Conversely, using the 2400 mg bottle for a 10 lb cat makes precise measurement nearly impossible because the individual drops are too concentrated.
 Match the product to the pet.

-While CBD is generally well-tolerated, certain situations warrant professional veterinary input before you start or adjust dosing:
+While CBD is generally well-tolerated, certain situations warrant professional veterinary input before you start or adjust:

 See Your Vet Before Starting CBD If Your Dog: